smplrspace/docs/docs/api-reference/queryclient/queryclient.md

 Some queries exposed via `QueryClient` are synchronous, while others return a `Promise` ([MDN docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)) to the resulting data, and throw structured errors if any.
 You can consume such queries and handle errors as per your preference using `Promise.then().catch()` or `async/await` with a `try/catch` block.

 We also provide a synchronous version for most asynchronous queries, relying on the caching of the space information fetched from the API.
-So, e.g., if you need to get the location of a bunch of furniture pieces, you can call `getSpace` once and then map over furniture synchronously to extract the location with `getFurnitureById`.
+So, e.g., if you need to get the location of a bunch of furniture pieces, you can call `getSpace` once and then map over furniture synchronously to extract the location with `getFurnitureByIdFromCache`.

 ### Using async/await